-A construction contract bond guarantees contractors meet the obligations of the project contract.
-Construction projects commonly require these types of bonds, which are also known as construction surety bonds or contractor bonds.
+A contract bond guarantees contractors meet the obligations of the project contract.
+Construction projects commonly require these types of bonds, which are also known as construction surety bonds.

 Owners use bid bonds to pre-qualify contractors that submit proposals for construction project contracts.
 Contractors using bid bonds are able to show they’re guaranteed for the bid amount and ready to post the appropriate performance bond when they win the contract.

 Contractors guarantee their adherence to contract terms and performance with a construction performance bond.
 A performance bond also protects the owner from financial loss if the contractor breaks the contract.